-- The First Instance decision maker will need to understand the reasoning of the IRMP when making their decision. - The IRMP should provide a detailed narrative report to accompany the certificate. - Brief and imprecise reports do not form the foundation for a fully informed • decision, and can be construed as dismissive and inconclusive by the member. - Where the IRMP is of the opinion that the applicant could work in their current role with adjustments, or in an alternative role that is likely to be available with that employer, it is appropriate to include this advice in the narrative report.
+- The First Instance decision maker will need to consider the evidence that has been considered by the IRMP before making their decision. - Any concerns about extent of information or possible omissions should be referred back to the IRMP for further consideration or a second opinion. - The IRMP should provide a detailed narrative report to accompany the certificate. - Where the IRMP is of the opinion that the applicant could work in their current role, with adjustments, or in an alternative role likely to be available by the employer, it is appropriate to include this advice in the narrative report.